 The effects of smoking on overall health have become more widely acknowledged.
 It can be the cause of various medical issues and even fatal diseases.
-However, the damage smoking can have on our teeth and gums are unrecognised by many due to lack of education on the subject.
+However, the damage smoking can have on our teeth and gums is unrecognised by many due to lack of education on the subject.
 Gum disease, tooth loss and stained teeth are all common results of smoking.
 There is also the risk of developing oral cancer which is extremely difficult to treat.

 The tar and nicotine in cigarettes can lead to teeth becoming stained and yellow in a short space of time.
 People who have smoked heavily for a number of years will often find the colour of their teeth is verging on brown.